Some of the flowers in Henry the Poet's garden in June

-The plants have been selected from several plant lists.
-These include the earliest English gardening book by 'Jon Gardener' and a 15th century 'Leech Book', that contains the sort of medical recipes that Nicholas Colnet, who was physician to Henry 5th during the Agincourt campaign in 1415.
+Echoes of the medieval layout still remain, however.
+So you will find plants that were selected from several plant lists including the earliest English gardening book by 'Jon Gardener' and a 15th century 'Leech Book', that contains the sort of medical recipes that Nicholas Colnet, who was physician to Henry 5th during the Agincourt campaign in 1415.
 He was given the Prebendal Manor in 1417, probably in return for his services.
-(See Prebendaries for more information on Nicholas Colnet and other Nassington Prebendaries.)

 The Square Garden of Henry the Poet is based on the 'Square Garden of Henry the Poet'.
 Henry was most likely to have been, 'Henricus Anglicus', who is known to have travelled to Naples and many other places.
 Henry Daniel praising him as 'Doctor and noble poet', quoted his writing on herbal recipes.